Table of Contents

 - Child useEffect with

-as dependency is being executed. - This is getting called because this is the mount phase of the
+countas dependency is being executed. - This is getting called because this is the mount phase of the

-component, and in mount phase all theuseEffect
+Childcomponent, and in mount phase all theuseEffectcallbacks will be called.

 - App: useEffect(() => {})